ibm-cloud-docs/Db2onCloud/dr.md

 ### Deleting a DR node
 {: #dr_delete_dr_node}

-Deleting a DR service instance removes only the DR aspect, leaving the HA configuration intact.
+Deleting a DR service instance removes only the DR node, leaving the HA instance intact.
 Once deleted, you can re-deploy a DR node in any designated location from the HA setup.

 The DR node must be in a standby state before you can delete it.
 If it is not in standby, you must initiate a failback to the primary site. {: important}